-Interested mature EM residents can elect to do a newly established clinical rotation, under my supervision, in East Africa.
-The purpose of this rotation is to prepare Emergency Medicine trainees, volunteering in a low income tropical nation, to care for patients presenting with fever and a myriad of other disease states, including trauma and heart disease.
+Interested mature EM residents can elect to do established clinical rotations, under my supervision, in East Africa.
+The purpose of these rotations is to prepare Emergency Medicine trainees, volunteering in low income tropical nations, to care for patients presenting with fever and a myriad of other disease states, including trauma and heart disease.
 Several of our EM residents have also completed Global Health-focused clinical experiences in South and Central America and Southeast Asia.

 UNC Global Emergency Medicine, under my leadership, is particularly committed to the development of Emergency Medicine as a specialty in East Africa (namely the Republics of Kenya and Tanzania).
-To illustrate this point, I partnered with three other North Carolina-based Emergency Physicians and the Abbott Fund to open the first of its kind British or American-styled Emergency Department in the capital city of Dar es Salaam in Tanzania.
+To illustrate this point, I partnered with three other North Carolina-based emergency physicians and the Abbott Fund to open the first of its kind British or American-styled Emergency Department in the capital city of Dar es Salaam in Tanzania.
 Also to this end, we here at UNC Global Emergency Medicine are conducting important epidemiology and Cardiovascular related research in both Kenya and Tanzania.
 Novel data from this research is helping to shape future research, policy, and educational initiatives in the East African region as it pertains to emergency care capacity-building.

-Emergency Medicine residents interested in a career in Global Emergency Medicine can participate in the Global Emergency Medicine academic track.
-This very exciting and new academic track involves interested residents in national groups focusing on Global /International Emergency Medicine (e.g., EMRA's and SAEM's interest groups as well as ACEP's international section).
+Emergency Medicine residents interested in a career in Global Emergency Medicine can participate in the Global Emergency Medicine academic concentration.
+This very exciting and academic concentration involves interested residents in national groups focusing on Global Emergency Medicine (e.g., SAEM's Global emergency Medicine Academy (GEMA), EMRA's international committee as well as ACEP's International Section, etc).

-Residents on this track are also integral in the planning of relief trips—helping to design a budget, plan logistics, and manage personnel.
+Residents participating in this concentration are also integral in the planning of relief trips—helping to design a budget, plan logistics, and manage personnel.
 The participating residents help to coordinate the Global Emergency Medicine/Infectious Diseases educational module—in fact leading some of the didactic sessions.
-It is my ultimate goal that residents on this pathway successfully matriculate at the International Emergency Medicine Fellowship Program of their choice.
+It is our ultimate goal that residents on this pathway successfully matriculate at the Global/International Emergency Medicine Fellowship Program of their choice.

 As you can see, if you are interested in Global Emergency Medicine, UNC is a great place to be!
 There are opportunities for almost anyone affiliated with UNC—whether a student, nurse, resident, fellow, or attending.
 Please contact us if you would like more information.

-Program Director, UNC Emergency Medicine Global Health and Leadership Program
+Program Director, UNC EM Global Health and Leadership Program

 Associate Program Director, Emergency Medicine Residency